JCSes/JCS.github.io/index.md

 # The Last of Us 2: An Infuriating Disappointment (Gore and Spoilers!)

-This website will serve as an in-depth explanation to why the videogame, **The Last of Us 2**, became a controversy and has garnered many negative backlash from its initial fans.
+This site will serve as an in-depth explanation to why the videogame, **The Last of Us 2**, became a controversy and has garnered many negative backlash from its initial fans.

 **The Last of Us 2** is a **story-driven, post-apocalyptic, action, drama, horror, thriller** videogame produced by **Naughty Dog** which is a sequel to the 2013, award winning videogame, **The Last of Us**.